 Security and Connection

 CockroachDB Dedicated clusters are single tenant.
-This means that each new cluster gets its own virtual network (VPC in AWS and GCP), compute (cluster nodes), data storage (cluster disks) and IAM resources.
+This means that each new cluster gets its own virtual network, compute (cluster nodes), data storage (cluster disks) and IAM resources.
 Users connect to a CockroachDB Dedicated cluster by using a load balancer in front of each region which leads to one connection string per region.
-Clusters use TLS 1.3 protocol for encrypting inter-node and client-node communication.
+Clusters use TLS 1.3 for encrypting inter-node and client-node communication.
 VPC peering and AWS PrivateLink optionally ensure that cluster traffic does not flow to cloud infrastructure over public networks.

 CockroachDB Cloud clusters also use digital certificates for inter-node authentication, SSL modes for node identity verification, and password authentication or digital certificates can be used for client identity verification.
-See Authentication for more details.
+Refer to Authentication for more details.

 Backups are encrypted in S3 and GCS buckets using the cloud provider keys.

 The diagram below shows a high-level representation of a CockroachDB Dedicated multi-region cluster:

 CockroachDB Serverless is a fully-managed, auto-scaling deployment of CockroachDB.
 Being familiar with the following concepts will help you understand our Serverless architecture.
 CockroachDB Serverless is ideal for lightweight applications, starter projects, development environments, and proofs of concept.

 CockroachDB Serverless is a managed multi-tenant deployment of CockroachDB.
 A Serverless cluster is an isolated, virtualized tenant running on a much larger physical CockroachDB deployment.

 CockroachDB Serverless has separate compute and storage layers.
 The storage pods (KV pods) can be shared across users, and the compute pods (SQL pods) are unique to each user.
 These shared resources make CockroachDB Serverless architecture "multi-tenant," in contrast to the single tenant architecture of CockroachDB Dedicated.